RogerParkinson/madura-vaadin-support/vaadin7-demo/README.md

 vaadin7-demo
 ============

 Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+The reason for including this is to give us a baseline of Vaadin without Madura.
+It is mostly Vaadin tutorial examples running with vaadin-spring.
+The rest of the (madura) applications use this as a template.

 Workflow